top of page

 Grand Egyptian Museum Exterior

 There’s some good news and some bad news.
-The good news is that the museum IS pretty much finished, but the bad news is that it’s not open to the public yet (or at least, the interior galleries and collections still aren’t open.
-You can see the Grand Hall, Grand Staircase, commercial area and outside gardens if you book a guided mini tour, but more about that below when we discuss the tours).
+The good news is that the museum IS pretty much finished, but it's still in its soft opening phase, meaning there's still limited access to the entirety of the museum.
+You can see the Grand Hall, Grand Staircase, Main Galleries, commercial area and outside gardens, but the long-awaited King Tut Galleries are still closed to the public.

 Grand Egyptian Museum Obelisk

-Here’s the most important information about booking your tour:
+Here’s the most important information about the tickets and tours:

-• You can book and pay for a mini tour from the Grand Egyptian Museum’s booking site: www.visit-gem.com (don’t be weirded out if the website looks a little dated; it is in fact legit and safe to use)
+• You can book and pay for the admission tickets and tours from the Grand Egyptian Museum’s booking site: www.visit-gem.com (don’t be weirded out if the website looks a little dated; it is in fact legit and safe to use)

-• There are four daily Grand Egyptian Museum guided tour slots a day: 10 am, 12 pm, 2 pm and 4 pm
+• There are seven daily Grand Egyptian Museum guided tour slots a day: 9 am, 10 am, 11 am, 12 pm, 1 pm, 2 pm and 3 pm

 • The guided tours are either in English or Arabic, and you select which language you prefer upon buying your ticket.
 If you would like a different language besides English or Arabic and you’re a big enough group, please contact: legacy.booking@hassanallam.com